victor-smirnov/digital-philosophy/Artificial Intelligence.md

 1. Hallucinations are inevitable, because they are rooted in physical limits to computations and combintorial nature of many intellectual tasks. _Exact_ solutions are impossible to get, we should be happy with _approximate_ solutions.
 And for many practical cases -- very _crude_ approximations.
 2. LLM hallucinations are _curable_ (up to the extent limited by (1)).
 The solutions will not be easy, and as it's [outlined here](https://memoria-framework.dev/docs/applications/aiml) will require the change of the current paradigm ("scaling is all you need").
 But there is at least theoretical path to getting to the state, where we can manage hallucinations _selectively_ by configuring specific resource limitations (mode CPU & memory -> better result).
 So the issue _will be_ resolved, sooner than later.

-Let we imagine that we have a pretty capable Hybrid AI system (according (1-2) it's realistic) that, according to typical informed human observer, can be considered a "adult-level human-like AI".
+Let we imagine that we have a pretty capable Hybrid AI system (according (1-2) it's realistic) that, according to typical informed human observer, can be considered an "adult-level human-like AI".
 So the "hallucination" argument does not hold us back any more (AI does not appear mode dysfunctional than a human being).

 Now, when nothing substantial is holding us back, let's apply arguments from the section about ["functional consciousness of LLM"](#case-3-consciousness-of-llms-implicit-srm) to this _functionally_ sufficient capable AI.

 ## Safety and Ethical Considerations ##